-Distributions of net capital gains that are properly designated by a Fund as capital gain dividends ("capital gain dividends") will be taxable to Fund shareholders as long-term capital gains.
-Generally, distributions of earnings derived from ordinary income and short-term capital gains will be taxable as ordinary income.
+Distributions of net capital gains that are properly reported by a Fund as capital gain dividends ("capital gain dividends") will be taxable to Fund shareholders as long-term capital gains regardless of how long the shares of the Fund are held.
+A Fund may realize long-term capital gains when it sells or redeems a security that it has owned for more than one year, from investments in section 1256 contracts (discussed below), and when it receives capital gain distributions from exchange-traded funds ("ETFs") in which the Fund owns investments.
+Generally, distributions of earnings derived from ordinary income and short-term capital gains will be taxable to shareholders as ordinary income.

 Each Fund does not expect a significant portion of its distributions to derive from "qualified dividend income," which is taxed to non-corporate shareholders at favorable rates so long as certain requirements are met.
 Corporate shareholders may be able to take a dividends-received deduction for a portion of the dividends they receive from a Fund to the extent such dividends are received by the Fund from a domestic corporation and to the extent a portion of interest paid or accrued on certain high yield discount obligations owned by the Fund are treated as dividends subject, in each case, to certain holding period requirements and debt-financing limitations.